arcticfox1919/unqlite_flutter/README.md

 UnQLite database plugin wrapped for flutter.UnQLite is an embedded NoSql database, see [here](https://github.com/symisc/unqlite) for details.

-Note that currently only the key-value store is wrapped.

 Todo:

 - [x]  key-value store